SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

 The DYSF gene provides instructions for making a protein called dysferlin.
-This protein is found in the thin membrane called the sarcolemma that surrounds muscle fibers.
-Dysferlin is thought to aid in repairing the sarcolemma when it becomes damaged or torn due to muscle strain.
-Researchers suggest that dysferlin may also be involved in the formation of new muscle fibers (regeneration) and in inflammation, but little is known about these functions.
+This protein is found in the thin membrane that surrounds muscle fibers, which is called the sarcolemma.
+Dysferlin is thought to play an important role in repairing the sarcolemma when it becomes damaged due to muscle strain.
+Researchers suggest that dysferlin may also be involved in transporting materials within muscle fibers.
+Dysferlin may also work together with calcium to regulate cell signaling pathways.

 Health Conditions Related to Genetic Changes